-IAWM has multiple committees for different aspects of our collective work.
+IAWM has multiple working groups involved in different aspects of our collective work.

 This group is developing a definition of what a women’s museum is and what a gender museum is for IAWM.
 The basis of our work are the guidelines of 2015 from the EU project She Culture.
 The aim of the work group is to prepare a proposal of guidelines, which will be sent in time to the members of IAWM.
-During the next plenary assembly in Austria in 2021 the members can vote on the guidelines and then they will be presented internationally.
+Over the next few months, the committee continues its work and will put forward their proposal in Fall 2022, then the members can vote on the guidelines and they will be presented internationally.

 The participants of this work group are:

 - Ashley Remer; Girl Museum